Project 1882

 The tricks that the animals are coerced to perform are often unnatural to them, and can in some cases, lead to injuries.
 An example of this is when elephants are forced to stand on their hind legs, something that is done only in exceptional cases in the wild, and that can lead to joint damage if it is done frequently.(3)

-Project 1882 advocates for a ban on animals in circuses.
-Among other things, Project 1882 participated in the international campaign Stop Circus Suffering during 2021 and contributed to the collection of over a million signatures for an EU ban on the use of wild animals in circuses.
+Project 1882 advocates for a ban on animals in circuses, and participated in the international campaign Stop Circus Suffering during 2021 and contributed to the collection of over a million signatures for an EU ban on the use of wild animals in circuses.

 Comprehensive legislation is needed

-No list of which animals are allowed to be shown in circuses exists in the EU, but some member states have positive lists or negative lists stating which animals are not allowed to be exhibited in circuses.(4) Project 1882 views the lack of a positive list in the EU as problematic, as the circus industry could be tempted to attempt using new species whose use is not yet prohibited or go between countries just to be able to use certain species.
+No list of which animals are allowed to be shown in circuses exists in the EU, but some member states have positive lists or negative lists stating which animals are not allowed to be exhibited in circuses.(4) Project 1882 views the lack of a positive list in the EU as problematic, as the circus industry could be tempted to use new species, that is not yet prohibited, or go between countries just to be able to use certain species.
 Instead, a positive list is needed, where approved, domesticated species are included, and it should also become more difficult to keep animals in circuses in general.

-The animals who tour with circuses in Northern countries are sometimes forced to perform abroad during the winter.
+The animals who tour with circuses in Northern countries are sometimes forced to perform abroad during the cold winter.
 This contributes to the fact that governmental agencies lack oversight and control over which training methods are used to compel the animals to perform their tricks.
-Thus, comprehensive legislation is needed within the whole of the EU at minimum.
+Thus, comprehensive legislation is needed within the EU.

 1. Brown J. L. (2000) Reproductive Endocrine Monitoring of Elephants: An Essential Tool for Assisting Captive Management.
 Zoo Biology 19: 347–367.